What Is Data Lake? - A Step By Step Guide

 Data lakes are often built on cloud computing platforms, allowing organizations to process large amounts of data without investing in expensive hardware and software.

 Data lakes do not enforce a strict schema, allowing organizations to store data in its raw form.
-This makes it easy for organizations to store data from multiple sources and analyze it in new and innovative ways.
+This makes it easy for organizations to make data lakes typically store data from multiple sources and analyze it in new and innovative ways.

-Data lakes make integrating data from multiple sources easy, making it possible to analyze data from different parts of an organization in one centralized repository.
+Data lakes make integrating data from multiple sources easy, making it possible to analyze and collect data from different parts of an organization in one centralized repository.

 5. Data Discovery